Psychological Autopsy

 Whereas a medical autopsy is essentially a physical examination of the deceased, a psychological autopsy (P.A) is essentially a mental state examination of the deceased.

-Estimates suggest that in up to 20% of cases presented to a medical examiner/coroner the precise mode of death is unclear.
-A P.A can help address this ambiguity and establish whether death was as a result of natural causes, suicide, accident or murder.
+The psychological autopsy evolved as a method to help clarify cause of death, particularly in the estimated 20% of cases presented to a medical examiner/coroner where precise mode of death is unclear.
+As such, a psychological autopsy is an investigative tool which its proponents claim can help in the process of establishing whether an equivocal death was the result of natural causes, suicide, accident or murder.

-Within the context of a forensic investigation a psych autopsy is employed as a data collection tool.
-The most common source being interview data obtained from the family and friends of the deceased.
-Obtaining the medical history of the deceased is also a central component of the P.A.
-Interviewing the doctor of the deceased and/or examining medical records is, therefore another important data collection source.
+Within the context of a forensic investigation a psychological autopsy is employed as a data collection tool, the most common source being interview data obtained from the family and friends of the deceased.
+Obtaining the medical history of the deceased is also a central component of the psychological autopsy; as is interviewing the doctor of the deceased and/or examining medical records.

 The nature of the information collected would usually include the following: